thinkrook-dheeraj/ThinkRook-Website/README.md

 ## About

-ThinkRook-Website-test is the public repository for the ThinkRook website landing page.
+ThinkRook-Website is the public repository for the ThinkRook website landing page.
 It includes all the HTML and frontend source code necessary to deploy the site.

 ## Usage